-Given these "I" ratings, the economic analyses of MDMA-AP in this Evidence Report are only exploratory analyses that provide insights into costs and benefits if it is assumed that the results of the MAPP trials are accurate.
-For this reason, ICER is not providing Health Benefit Price Benchmarks for MDMA-AP.
+Given these "I" ratings, the economic analyses of MDMA-AP in this Draft Report are only exploratory analyses that provide insights into costs and benefits if it is assumed that the results of the MAPP trials are accurate.

 1. Background